mbi6245/HMSBootCamp/README.md

 <!-- 1.
 Run `git add .` followed by `git commit -m "initial commit"` -->

 *Adapted from this stackoverflow post, feel free to follow these [steps](https://stackoverflow.com/a/44076938) if you would like to do so instead*

+### Installing R/RStudio and Starting the Assignment

+1. Navigate to the official RStudio [website](https://posit.co/download/rstudio-desktop/) and scroll down to the **DOWNLOAD AND INSTALL R** and **DOWNLOAD RSTUDIO DESKTOP** buttons; click both
+1. Run the downloaded R language installer; you should just accept all default options by continuing to hit the **Next** buttons until you reach **Finish** or **Install**
+1. Run the downloaded RStudio installer; you should also just accept all default options by continuing to hit the **Next** buttons until you reach **Finish** or **Install**
+1. Open Rstudio and hit the drop down menu pictured below to create a new .Rmd file (you may be prompted to install some packages, please do so) titled Data_Analysis

+    INCLUDE THE PICTURE SENT IN DISCORD DMS

+1. Ensure that the new .Rmd file is in the `HMSBootCamp` directory you created above by saving the file (CTRL + s for Windows or Cmd + s for MacOS) and clicking on the correct folder in the graphical user interface.
+1. See the `specification.md` for next steps